danishbilalansari/ASPNetMicroservices/README.md

 * To get the interactive terminal in redis, following command is used. 'aspnetrun-redis' is the name parameter

 docker exec -it aspnetrun-redis /bin/bash

+## Portainer

+The password for portainer is as follows:

+Username: admin
+Password: admin@123456